-A problem has been discovered in HRC event times.
-A wiring error in the detector causes the time of an event to be associated, not with that event, but with the following event, which may or may not be telemetered.
-The result is an error in HRC event timing such that the accuracy is degraded from about 16 microseconds to a time which is more or less the mean time between events.
+A wiring error in the HRC causes the time of an event to be associated with the following event, which may or may not be telemetered.
+The result is an error in HRC event timing that degrades accuracy from about 16 microseconds to roughly the mean time between events.
 For example, if the trigger rate is 250 events/sec, then the average uncertainty in any time tag is less than 4 milliseconds.

-The HRC Team has worked out a special operating mode that allows high precision timing to be achieved (see Section 7.14.1).
-This new timing mode uses only the central segment of the HRC-S. Disabling the outer two segments lowers the total counting rate by two-thirds, dropping it below the telemetry saturation limit for most sources.
+The HRC team has developed a special operating mode that allows high precision timing to be achieved (see Section 7.14.1).
+This timing mode uses only the central segment of the HRC-S. Disabling the outer two segments lowers the total count rate by two-thirds, dropping it below the telemetry saturation limit for most sources.
 Thus, there is a high probability that all events will be telemetered.
 In this case, once the time tag of each event has been appropriately shifted in ground processing, the original timing accuracy (16 microseconds) can be recovered.
-In using this approach, it is prudent to be sure that the total counting rate, source plus background, is somewhat below the telemetry saturation limit to to avoid telemetry saturation due to statistical fluctuations in the counting rate.
+When using this approach, it is prudent to be sure that the total count rate (source plus background) is somewhat below the telemetry saturation limit to avoid telemetry saturation due to statistical fluctuations in the count rate.

-In addition to the primary science data for individual events, the rate of microchannel plate triggers (total rate) and triggers (valid rate) that pass on-board validity tests are telemetered to the ground.
-The valid rate is used to correct the primary rate for deadtime and telemetry saturation effects.
+In addition to the primary science data for individual events, the rate of microchannel plate triggers (total rate) and triggers that pass on-board validity tests (valid rate) are telemetered to the ground.
+The valid rate is used to correct the primary rate for dead-time and telemetry saturation effects.
 As long as the primary rate is below saturation, the primary rate itself can be used to make the small (<1%) correction, since the event processing dead-time is known.
-However, when the event rate exceeds saturation, a not uncommon occurrence because of the flaring background from low energy protons, the valid rate is necessary to correct the event rate.
-Unfortunately, the total and valid event rates are overestimated by about 15% for normal operation of the HRC-S. The problem is caused by an overshoot in occasional large trigger pulses.
-This results in double counting in the total and valid event on-board scalers.
+However, when the event rate exceeds saturation, a fairly common occurrence because of background flaring from low energy protons, the valid rate is necessary to correct the event rate.
+Unfortunately, the total and valid event rates are overestimated by about 15% for normal operation of the HRC-S. This problem is caused by an overshoot in occasional large trigger pulses, resulting in double counting in the total and valid event on-board scalers.
 The primary science event is not affected, since once event processing starts with the initial trigger pulse, a gate rejects further pulses until processing is complete.
-The HRC-I does not have the overshoot problem.
-A scheme that corrects the HRC-S valid event rate based upon the fraction of event pulse amplitudes that are above a given threshold (segment dependent) has been developed and implemented in the standard processing software.
+The HRC-I does not have this overshoot problem.
+The HRC-S valid event rate is corrected in standard processing, using the fraction of event pulse amplitudes that are above a given (segment dependent) threshold.

-Calibration of the HRC included laboratory calibrations, a system-level ground calibration with the HRMA and HRC at the X-ray Calibration Facility (XRCF) at MSFC, and on-orbit calibration using celestial and on-board radioactive X-ray sources.
+Calibration of the HRC included laboratory calibrations, a system-level ground calibration with the HRMA and HRC at the X-ray Calibration Facility (XRCF) at MSFC, and on-orbit calibration using celestial X-ray sources.
 The on-orbit calibration of the HRC is an on-going activity.
 See Tables 7.2,7.3 for a list of HRC calibration targets.
-All calibration data are, or will be, described in detail on our web site (http://cxc.harvard.edu/cal).
-The user is urged to consult the WWW site and its pointers for the latest information.
+All calibration analysis is described in detail at (http://cxc.harvard.edu/cal/Hrc).